Pressure to accept China vaccines intensifies as Taiwan battles COVID surge

 Fosun has 10 million shots that are expiring in August and is anxious to offload them, the source added.
 Fosun did not respond to requests for comment.

-Foxconn, formally called Hon Hai Precision Industry Co, told Reuters that information on vaccines should come from the command centre.
+Foxconn, formally called Hon Hai Precision Industry Co (2317.TW), told Reuters that information on vaccines should come from the command centre.

 "If we can do what we can to prevent the epidemic in Taiwan, then our company is willing to assist," it added.